Eetu Luostarinen: Playing career

 On 18 August 2020, Luostarinen agreed to return to former Liiga club KalPa on loan until the commencement of the delayed 2020–21 North American season.

-On 17 January 2021, Luostarinen scored his first NHL goal, as well as his first multi-point game against Collin Delia of the Chicago Blackhawks, which broke a 2-2 tie and proved to be the game winner.
+On 17 January 2021, Luostarinen scored his first NHL goal, as well as his first multi-point game against Collin Delia of the Chicago Blackhawks, which broke a 2–2 tie and proved to be the game winner.
 In his first season with the Panthers, he recorded 3 goals and 5 assists in 44 games, and did not play during the Panthers first round series against the Tampa Bay Lightning.

-During the 2021-22 season, Luostarinen scored his first career overtime goal against Washington Capitals goaltender Vitek Veněček.
+During the 2021–22 season, Luostarinen scored his first career overtime goal against Washington Capitals goaltender Vitek Veněček.
 In the 2022 Stanley Cup playoffs, he played all 10 games for the panthers scoring 1 goal and 1 assist.
 On 8 July 2022, Luostarinen signed a two-year, $3 million contract with the Panthers.

 In the 2022–23 season, Luostarinen had a career high 17 goals and 26 assists for 43 points, playing all 82 games and added 2 goals and 3 assists in 16 playoff games, with a multi-point playoff game against the Boston Bruins.
 He would miss the Stanley Cup Final with a broken tibia, suffered during game 4 of the conference final against Carolina.
 On 25 July 2023, Luostarinen signed a three-year, $9 million contract extension to stay with the Panthers.

 On 30 December 2023, Luostarinen recorded his first career multi-goal game against the Montreal Canadiens.
 Scoring 12 goals and 15 assists in 82 games, he added another 2 goals and 6 assists in 24 playoff games en route to his, and the Panthers, first Stanley Cup on 24 June 2024.

-In 2024–25, Luostarinen scored 9 goals and 15 assists in 80 games.
+In the 2024–25 season, Luostarinen scored 9 goals and 15 assists in 80 games.
 After the trade deadline, with the Panthers acquisition of Brad Marchand, would end up on a line with Marchand and Anton Lundell.
-Throughout the playoffs, this line continued to produce, in which Luostarinen recorded a 4 point game in the series clincher vs the Lightning.
+Throughout the playoffs, this line continued to produce, in which Luostarinen recorded a 4-point game in the series clincher vs the Lightning.
 On 17 June 2025, he won the Stanley Cup for the second time, assisting on the series winning goal.

+On 1 July 2026, Luostarinen signed an eight-year, $40 million extension beginning in the 2027–28 season with the Panthers.

+International play

+He represented Finland at the 2026 Winter Olympics and won a bronze medal.